freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-variables-skyline/part-117.md

 ## Description
 <section id='description'>

-Copy and paste your whole `sky` class along with all of its properties and values into the media query.
-You are going to make another color scheme for the skyline that changes it from day to night.
+Add a `:root` selector to the top of your media query.
+Then redefine all four of the `--building-color` variables to use the value `#000` there.
 </section>

 ## Instructions